First-order optimal codes for an adversarial nanopore channel: Introduction

 A large body of work has studied nanopore sequencing in recent years.
 Depending on whether the underlying channel model is probabilistic, the literature can be grouped into two broad classes.
 Under a probabilistic channel model, Magner \etal \cite{magner2016fundamental} gave an information-theoretic analysis of the impact of sticky insertion-deletion errors in nanopore sequencers, without explicitly accounting for ISI.
 Later, Mao \etal \cite{mao2018models} developed a signal-level model for nanopore sequencing that captures ISI and analyzed achievable information rates.
 In \cite{hamoum2021channel,hamoum2023channel,maarouf2023achievable}, the authors studied a nanopore channel model based on a Markov chain with memory of order $\ell$.
 In subsequent work, McBain \etal \cite{mcbain2022finite,mcbain2024information} introduced a channel model in the language of semi-Markov processes and estimated its achievable information rates using efficient algorithms.
 The achievable information rates of this model were further examined in \cite{arvind2025achievable,mcbain2025achievable}.
 A number of other works have also considered the design of coding schemes for nanopore sequencing under various probabilistic models.
 We refer the interested reader to the recent works \cite{mcbain2023homophonic,vidal2024concatenated,volkel2025nanopore,whritenour2025constrained,lin2025block} and the references therein.

 Another line of research assumes deterministic channel models and investigates the combinatorial and algebraic coding problems arising in nanopore sequencing.
 Specifically, the authors of \cite{hulett2021coding} introduced a deterministic model capturing only ISI and substitution errors, and proposed coding schemes for error correction.
 Extending the work of \cite{hulett2021coding}, the authors of \cite{chee2024coding} studied coding schemes that can deal with duplication and deletion errors.
 In addition, a number of recent papers model the noisy output of deterministic nanopore channels as a sequence of erroneous $\ell$-mer compositions.
 Under this framework, the work \cite{banerjee2024error} considered ISI effect with substitution errors and gave a coding scheme that can correct a single substitution with near-optimal redundancy.
 Extensions to multiple substitution errors were further explored in \cite{sun2024bounds,banerjee2025correcting}.
 Assuming instead that only deletion errors are present in addition to ISI, the work \cite{banerjee2024correcting} proposed a single-deletion-correcting code with near-optimal redundancy.
 Meanwhile, the paper \cite{yu2025asymptotic} studied ISI with tandem-duplication errors in the $\ell$-mer composition sequence and analyzed the optimal code rate.
 We also note that the recent works \cite{chee2024transverse,yerushalmi2024capacity} also studied various coding-theoretic questions under the assumption that the noisy channel output is in the form of $\ell$-mer compositions.
-Lastly, motivated by the fact that basecallers are often used to infer a sequence of $\ell$-mers from the output of practical nanopore sequencers, the work of \cite{xie2025two} modeled the noisy channel output as a sequence of erroneous $\ell$-mers and constructed codes that can correct up to two $\ell$-mer deletions.